Socialism in India: History

 Regarding the political situation in the colonised world, the 1920 second congress of the Communist International insisted that a united front should be formed between the proletariat, peasantry and national bourgeoisie in the colonised countries.
 Among the twenty-one conditions drafted by Lenin ahead of the congress was the 11th thesis, which stipulated that all communist parties must support the bourgeois-democratic liberation movements in the colonies.
 Some of the delegates opposed the idea of alliance with the bourgeoisie, and preferred support to communist movements of these countries instead.
 Their criticism was shared by the Indian revolutionary M.N.
 Roy, who attended as a delegate of the Communist Party of Mexico.
 The congress removed the term 'bourgeois-democratic' in what became the 8th condition.

 A Communist Group was founded in Tashkent on 17 October 1920, soon after the Second Congress of the Communist International by M.N.
 Roy.
 Roy made contacts with Anushilan and Jugantar groups in Bengal.
 Small communist groups were formed in Bengal (led by Muzaffar Ahmed), Bombay (led by S.A.
 Dange), Madras (led by Singaravelu Chettiar), United Provinces (led by Shaukat Usmani) and Punjab (led by Ghulam Hussain).

 On 1 May 1923 the Labour Kisan Party of Hindustan was founded in Madras, by Singaravelu Chettiar.
 The LKPH organised the first May Day celebration in India, and this was also the first time the red flag was used in India.

 On 25 December 1925, the Communist Party of India formed at the first Party Conference in Kanpur, then Cawnpore.

 S.V.
 Ghate was the first General Secretary of CPI.
 The conference held on 1925 December 25 to 28.
 Colonial authorities estimated that 500 persons took part in the conference.
 The conference was convened by a man called Satyabhakta, of whom little is known.
 Satyabhakta is said to have argued for a ‘national communism’ and against subordination under Comintern.
-Being outvoted by the other delegates, Satyabhakta left both the conference venue in protest.
+Being outvoted by the other delegates, Satyabhakta left the conference venue and later the party in protest.
+Satyabhakta then formed a party called National Communist Party, which lasted until 1927.
 The conference adopted the name ‘Communist Party of India’.
 Groups such as LKPH dissolved into the unified CPI.
 The émigré CPI, which probably had little organic character anyway, was effectively substituted by the organisation now operating inside India.

 There are many smaller Marxist parties, including the Communist Party of India (Marxist-Leninist), Marxist Communist Party of India, Marxist Coordination Committee in Jharkhand, Janathipathiya Samrakshana Samithy, Communist Marxist Party and BTR-EMS-AKG Janakeeya Vedi in Kerala, Mazdoor Mukti (Workers' Emancipation) and Party of Democratic Socialism in West Bengal, Janganotantrik Morcha in Tripura, the Ram Pasla group in Punjab, and the Orissa Communist Party in Orissa.